Lighting-as-a-Service: A Golden Opportunity

-Energy Manager Today wrote that lighting is one of the earliest energy-related “as-a-service” offerings.
+Energy Manager Today wrote that Lighting-as-a-Service is one of the earliest energy-related “as-a-service” offerings.
 “Lighting is a golden opportunity for an organization to position itself for the future because of its ubiquity.
-Because lights are everywhere, the transition to LEDs gives organizations the opportunity to deploy IoT sensors and controllers along (or in some cases within) the LED technology.
+Because lights are everywhere, the transition to LEDs gives organizations the opportunity to deploy IoT sensors and controllers along (or in some cases, within) the LED technology.
 That enables services far beyond lighting.
 These can be launched at the same time as LEDs or later.
-They can include sophisticated security, traffic monitoring and management and the broad building management system (BMS) menu of services.”1
+They can include sophisticated security, traffic monitoring and management, and the broad building management system (BMS) menu of services.”1

-LED Lighting provides the base for the newest technologies by housing the sensors that allow energy data to be collected.
+LED Lighting provides the base for the newest technologies by housing sensors that collect energy data.
 This data is evaluated to approach energy as a complete picture.
-LaaS is expected to grow at a rate of 52 percent through 2025.3 With this rapid growth, and the increasing number of businesses upgrading to smart lighting systems, LaaS is paving the way to the comprehensive Energy as a Service market.
+LaaS is expected to grow at a rate of 52% through 2025.3 With this rapid growth and the rising number of businesses upgrading to smart lighting systems, LaaS is paving the way to the comprehensive Energy-as-a-Service market.

 1 Weinschenk, C. (2017).
 Lighting-as-a-Service: A Key Enabler for the Future – Energy Manager Today.
 Energymanagertoday.com.
 Retrieved 27 November 2018, from https://www.energymanagertoday.com/lighting-service-key-enabler-future-0167374/

 2 Anderson, S. (2018).
 What is lighting as a service (LaaS) and how does it work?.
 Insights.regencylighting.com.
 Retrieved 27 November 2018, from https://insights.regencylighting.com/what-is-lighting-as-a-service-laas-and-how-does-it-work